esyede/rakit/packages/docs/data/auth/config.md

 **Custom model:**

-If you are using a model with a different name, change the configuration:
+For a model under another name:

 ```php
 // In application/config/auth.php